jhrcook/100DaysOfSwift2/README.md

 **Day 29 - May 01, 2020:**
 I added some animations to the flag game from a few projects ago to wrap up the Animations project.
 I began the next project where we will learn about using multiple views and passing data between them.

+**Day 30 - May 03, 2020:**
+I finished the introduction to Project 7 were Paul introduced more SwiftUI property wrappers and UserDefaults/JSONEncoder.